Palliative Care for Lung Cancer Patients

 Sometimes patients get palliative, hospice, or curative care mixed up.
 That can be easy to do with how many new medical terms get thrown around during these times.
-Each level of treatment has very distinct differences and purposes.
+Each level of lung cancer treatment has very distinct differences and purposes.

 Hospice and palliative treatment are similar in that they both help patients manage pain and symptoms.
 They are different in that hospice care provides a patient with specialized end-of-life care, while palliative treatment offers specialized medical care that can be administered at any stage in illness.

 Curative care is different because it’s provided to the patient in earlier stages of the disease, with the intent to cure or effectively remove lung cancer tumors or other illnesses.

 When you develop symptoms and go to your doctor, they’ll administer screenings and tests which they’ll send to a lab to be examined.
 Once your doctor gets the results, they’ll give you an official diagnosis and inform you on what stage of the disease you’re in and recommend treatment options.

 Curative Treatment Options

 If your disease has not progressed too far, you may be eligible for curative treatment options.
 That said, you may also receive palliative care even if curative treatments are an option.